vmleon/OKE-first-steps/README.md

 ### Why containers is useful

-It streamline the pipeline of development, testing and deployment of applications.
+It **streamline the pipeline** of development, testing and deployment of applications.

-Developers can modify the code, run them in containers that isolate the execution from the local developer machine (the end of "it works on my machine").
+Developers can modify the code, run them in containers that isolate the execution from the local developer machine (**the end of "it works on my machine"**).

-When developer is ready, it can push the code to the repository what kick off a remote building that create container images and archive them in a repository of images.
+When developer is ready, it can push the code to the repository what kick off a remote building that **create container images** and **archive them in a repository of images**.

-After that, Operations can take those images and deployment in testing and production enviroments.
+After that, Operations can **take those images and deployment** in testing and production enviroments.

 The whole process is creating deliverables isolated from local hacks to make it work on a specific environment.

 Because is a lightweight virtualization technology, spinning new containers from an image is quick and easy.
-Perfect to scale your application on demand.
+Perfect to **scale your application on demand**.

 ## Docker